Probate Q&A Series How can heirs in North Carolina stop foreclosure on an inherited property during probate?

 • Provide the lender with notice of appointment and request a payoff or reinstatement quote.

-• Use estate funds or coordinate with heirs to tender the reinstatement amount under N.C.G.S. § 45-21.33.
+• Use estate funds or coordinate with heirs to tender the amount needed to stop the foreclosure under N.C.G.S. § 45-21.20.

-• If reinstatement isn’t possible, ask the court to approve a sale of the property to satisfy the mortgage under N.C.G.S. § 28A-23-2(c).
+• If reinstatement isn’t possible, seek authority to sell the property through estate administration to satisfy the mortgage.

 • As a last resort, consider filing for injunctive relief under Rule 65 or consult bankruptcy counsel to trigger an automatic stay.